lhoursquentin/sed-bin/README.md

   option.
 Also check out the [POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/sed.html).

-- It is assumed no options are passed to `sed` (`-n` is a common option for instance), supporting those is not planned.
+- It is assumed no options are passed to `sed` (`-n` is a common option for instance), supporting those is not planned for the moment.

 - There are some bugs, the C code is very rough around the edges (by that I mean dirty and unsafe, for instance allocating everything on the stack without